 4.)
 What are your thoughts on training?

 Most partners will be receptive to your training.
-However, it’s unusual for vendors and partners to discuss this prior to the partnership.
+However, it’s unusual for vendors and partners to discuss this during channel partner onboarding.

 This question will give you unique insight into how committed your partner’s team really is.